 - [ ] Tag and create a release so as to create a Zenodo version and DOI

 - [ ] Submit to JOSS at <https://joss.theoj.org/papers/new>, using the rOpenSci GitHub repo URL.
 When a JOSS "PRE REVIEW" issue is generated for your paper, add the comment: `This package has been reviewed by rOpenSci: https://LINK.TO/THE/REVIEW/ISSUE, @ropensci/editors`

 Should you want to acknowledge your reviewers in your package DESCRIPTION, you can do so by making them `"rev"`-type contributors in the `[email protected]` field (with their consent).
 More info on this [here](https://devguide.ropensci.org/building.html#authorship).

 Welcome aboard!
-We'd love to host a blog post about your package - either a [short introduction to it with one example](https://ropensci.org/tech-notes/) or [a longer post with some narrative about its development or something you learned, and an example of its use](https://ropensci.org/blog/).
-If you are interested, review [the instructions](https://github.com/ropensci/roweb2#contributing-a-blog-post), and tag @stefaniebutland in your reply.
+We'd love to host a post about your package - either a [short introduction to it with an example](https://ropensci.org/tech-notes/) for a technical audience or [a longer post with some narrative about its development or something you learned, and an example of its use](https://ropensci.org/blog/) for a broader readership.
+If you are interested, consult [the blog guide](https://blogguide.ropensci.org/), and tag @stefaniebutland in your reply.
 She will get in touch about timing and can answer any questions.

 We've put together an online book with our best practice and tips, [this chapter](https://devguide.ropensci.org/collaboration.html) starts the 3d section that's about guidance for after onboarding.
 Please tell us what could be improved, the corresponding repo is [here](https://github.com/ropensci/dev_guide).